maw/envare/README.md

   - On the other hand, maybe you think [godotenv's command mode](https://github.com/joho/godotenv#command-mode) is better.
 - Maybe it's missing a feature you could use.
+- No ridiculous logo
+- "`envare`" sounds like the name of a natural gas provider.